Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Picture Gallery
 ======
 Robotics research is highly related to hardware.
-Supported by UoP's Robotics and Automation Lab, some robotic facilities are available for students to carry out research in my group.
+With the support of UoP's Robotics and Automation Lab, my group has access to a variety of robotic platforms for exploring fancy ideas.

 <!doctype html>
 <html lang="zh-CN">